Doris B. Porpiglia

 Ladies Don't Do Such A Thing

-Doris Porpiglia was asked how her family felt about her being in the military.
-Although her parents and immediate family were proud of her, her rich aunt told her that "Ladies don't do such a thing."
-Doris Porpiglia replied, "I am more of a lady than you'll ever be, and what I wear isn't going to determine the person I am going to be."
+When asked about her family's reaction to her military service, Doris Porpiglia shares her immediate family was proud of her.
+However, her wealthy aunt disapproved, insisting that "Ladies don't do such a thing."
+In response to this criticism, Doris boldly declared, "I am more of a lady than you'll ever be, and what I wear won't determine the person I am."

 Share YouTube: